imalikov/pine_script_docs/source/concepts/Libraries.rst

     // @function        Displays a label for each of the last `qtyLabels` pivots.
     //                  Colors high pivots in green, low pivots in red, and breached pivots in gray.
-    // @param qtyLabels (simple int) Quantity of last labes to display.
+    // @param qtyLabels (simple int) Quantity of last labels to display.
     // @param leftLegs  (simple int) Left pivot legs.
     // @param rightLegs (simple int) Right pivot legs.
     // @returns         Nothing.